CenturyLinkCloud/PublicKB/AFv1/migration-walkthrough.md

  ```
 You will be prompted for the password.
 You can also use SSL when connecting to the database.
 To do so copy the ca.cert to a file and specify the location as described in the [Importing Data Into AppFog v2 MySQL](importing-data-to-afv2-mysql.md) article.

-The VCAP_SERVICES environment variable is not available to a PHP 5.3 or PHP 5.4 application using the custom buildpack.
-The database connection credentials will need to be provided in the application's database config file.

 ### Set up Custom Domains

 Here is our Knowledge Base article on AppFog v2 [Custom Domains](../AppFog/setup-custom-domain-for-appfog-app.md).
 Additional information can be found in the Cloud Foundry Docs at: https://docs.cloudfoundry.org/devguide/deploy-apps/domains-routes.html